Aphasia: Neuroimaging methods

 In a study on the features associated with different disease trajectories in Alzheimer's disease (AD)-related primary progressive aphasia (PPA), it was found that metabolic patterns via PET SPM analysis can help predict progression of total loss of speech and functional autonomy in AD and PPA patients.
-This was done by comparing an MRI or CT image of the brain and presence of a radioactive biomarker with normal levels in patients without Alzheimer's Disease.
+This was done by comparing an MRI or CT image of the brain and the presence of a radioactive biomarker with normal levels in patients without Alzheimer's Disease.
 Apraxia is another disorder often correlated with aphasia.
 This is due to a subset of apraxia which affects speech.
-Specifically, this subset affects the movement of muscles associated with speech production, apraxia and aphasia are often correlated due to the proximity of neural substrates associated with each of the disorders.
+Specifically, this subset affects the movement of muscles associated with speech production.
+Apraxia and aphasia are often correlated due to the proximity of neural substrates associated with each of the disorders.
 Researchers concluded that there were 2 areas of lesion overlap between patients with apraxia and aphasia, the anterior temporal lobe and the left inferior parietal lobe.